Ukraine looks to China for money as debt crunch looms

 A high-ranking Ukrainian government delegation visited China in September, when China's Export-Import Bank provisionally offered a $3 billion loan to help restore Ukraine's irrigation system.

 The loan has to be repaid over 15 years.
-Agriculture Minister Mykola Prysyazhnyuk said the loan would be used to install and repair irrigation systems in southern Ukraine, with the aim of increasing grain output by 12 million metric tons, or around 50 percent.
+Agriculture Minister Mykola Prysyazhnyuk said the loan would be used to install and repair irrigation systems in southern Ukraine, with the aim of increasing grain output by 12 million tonnes, or around 50 percent.

 Last year, China loaned Ukraine $3 billion for the agriculture sector and $3.7 for projects in the energy sector.
-As part of the deal, Ukraine exports around 4 million metric tons a year of maize to China.
+As part of the deal, Ukraine exports around 4 million tonnes a year of maize to China.

 (Reporting By Pavel Polityuk; Editing by Timothy Heritage, Richard Balmforth and Kevin Liffey)